What browsers are supported?

 When I login my name and password don't work.
 What's wrong?

-You must be a current USC Columbia student, faculty or staff to use the library's electronic resources.
-If you believe you are a registered USC Columbia student, faculty or staff and that you are typing your ID correctly and still can't login:
+You must be a current USC student, faculty or staff to use the library's electronic resources.
+If you believe you are a registered USC student, faculty or staff and that you are typing your ID correctly and still can't login Contact Us.

 I'm at work and cannot access the databases, why not?

-Some corporate, agency, or institutional, dial-up, cable, or broadband connections may automatically configure browsers so their own proxy server is used.
+Some agencies, corporations, institutions, and Internet providers may automatically configure browsers so their own proxy server is used.
 It's possible these automatic settings, if they exist, could interfere with the use of EZproxy.
 If these networks have a firewall or preset internet security settings they could interfere with EZproxy.
 You will need to talk to your network administrator at your place of business or school.

 I got an Hostname error.
 What do I do?

-To expedite correction of this error, please send the following information to Joshua Garris (firstname.lastname@example.org) (or call 777-7168):
+To expedite correction of this error, please Contact Us and provide the following:

 Why did I get a "404 Error" (File Not Found) page or a "Server not Found or DNS Error" page?

-Whenever you get an error page, especially one that doesn't come from EZproxy, it is important you note what the error page says, the URL you were trying to access (and from where) and other relevant information.
+Whenever you get an error page, especially one that doesn't come from EZproxy, it is important that you Contact Us and include the error message and the URL you were trying to access.

 Why don't certain features or links in the database seem to function when I'm using EZproxy?